MF Global judge wary of letting customers depose Corzine

-NEW YORK (Reuters) - A bankruptcy judge responded on Wednesday with skepticism to a request by former MF Global customers to depose the collapsed brokerage’s former chief Jon Corzine.
+NEW YORK, Dec 19 (Reuters) - A bankruptcy judge responded on Wednesday with skepticism to a request by former MF Global customers to depose the collapsed brokerage’s former chief Jon Corzine.

 At a hearing in U.S. Bankruptcy Court in Manhattan, Judge Martin Glenn said he doubted whether the Commodity Customer Coalition, a grassroots advocate group for customers hurt by MF Global’s 2011 bankruptcy, had legal standing to subpoena and depose Corzine and other former executives.